Shashankm886/url-shortener/README.md

 The project follows a **structured MVC architecture**, uses **MongoDB** for storage, and is built using **Golang with the Gin framework**.

-To Run the project, clone the repo, then paste your own MONGO_URI string in it.
+To Run the project, clone the repo, then paste your own MONGO_URI string in the .env file.
 Then in the root project directory, use the command `go run main.go`

 ---